acm-uga/archive/2019-02-25/README.md

 ## P2: Deque

-A double-ended queue is a queue that allows you to push and pop from both the front and back of the list and to access any element by index, all in constant time.
-For this problem, you will need to design and implement a data structure that supports these operations.
+A double-ended queue is a queue that allows you to push and pop from both the front and back and to access any element by index.
+For this problem, you will need to design and implement a data structure that supports all of these operations in constant time.

 ### Details

 You should define a class with the following methods:

 - **Deque(capacity)**: The constructor should take a capacity.
 Your deque may panic or throw an exception if the user tries to use more than the initial capacity.
-- **push_front(val)** / **push_back(value)**: The deque must have methods to insert at both ends.
+- **push_front(value)** / **push_back(value)**: The deque must have methods to insert at both ends.
 - **pop_front()** / **pop_back()**: The deque must have methods to remove elements from both ends.
 - **get(i)**: The deque must have a methods to access elements by index.

+For the push and pop methods, "front" refers to the end of the list and "back" refers to the beginning.

 ### Bonus